THU-ESIS/CAFE2_NODE/README.md

 ```
 sql_mode = "STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION"
 ```
-in `/etc/mysql/my.cnf` then restart mysql and tomcat service.
+under [mysqld] part in `/etc/mysql/my.cnf` (or the first .cnf mysql uses) then restart mysql and tomcat service.

 #### 2. JDK
 `Warning`: You may have to configure environment variables as below.